Contents

 - DREAMS/Nematic Project : , Analysis of Dynamical Expanding Networks: modeling multi-scale spatial exploration, spreading & morphogenesisespecially in the biologic context.

 Our archetypal example & investigation topic is the constrained hyphal growth of the filamentous fungus Podospora anserina.
-In the framework of an ANR support, the involved partners are Rémi Catellier, Claire Guerrier, Laurent Monasse, Etienne Tanré, Indira Chatterji at LJAD Nice , the B2C group (Gwenaël Ruprich-Robert and Florence Leclerc) at CITCOM, Eric Herbert at LIED, Amandine Véber at MAP5, Milica Tomasevic at CMAP Ecole Polytechnique, and also Cristiano Ricci at Pisa, Italy and Jean-Christophe Nave at MCGill Montréal, Canada.
+In the framework of an ANR support, the involved partners are Rémi Catellier, Claire Guerrier, Laurent Monasse, Etienne Tanré, Indira Chatterji at LJAD Nice , Gwenaël Ruprich-Robert, Thomas Gaslonde and Florence Leclerc at CITCOM, Frédérique Bidard-Michelot, researcher at IFPEN, Eric Herbert at LIED Paris, Amandine Véber at MAP5, Milica Tomasevic at CMAP Ecole Polytechnique, and also Jean-Christophe Nave at McGill Montréal, Canada.

 - Nanothermoplasmonics modeling & simulation: coupling (hyperbolic) heat transfer equations and Maxwell equations at the nanoscale; further coupling with the dynamics of possibly reactive flows).
 Collaboration with Inria ATLANTIS Team (C. Scheid, S. Lantéri), and Laboratoire de Plasmonique et de Procédés par Laser at Polytechnique Montréal (Michel Meunier and Léonidas Agiotis).